Computer Resources

 ♦ Authorized Usage -- Work from your own account and do not allow anyone else to use your account.

 ♦ Expired Accounts -- ECE faculty, staff and graduate student computer accounts will expire after one quarter of inactivity or one quarter after the user leaves the department.
 Accounts will be checked for expiration at the beginning of the fall, winter and spring quarters.
-ECE undergraduate student and visitor computer accounts will expire at the end of each quarter and must be renewed by the user.
-This can be done by having your faculty sponsor send e-mail to support requesting the account be renewed.
+Undergraduate student and visitor computer accounts will expire at the end of each quarter and must be renewed by the user.
+This can be done by having a faculty sponsor send e-mail to coeithelp@ucdavis.edu requesting the account be renewed.

 • Computer Process Limits